martinberlin/cale-idf/README.md

 ### Submodules

 ESP-IDF uses relative locations as its submodules URLs (.gitmodules).
 So they link to GitHub.
-If ESP-IDF is forked to a Git repository which is not on GitHub, you will need to run the script tools/set-submodules-to-github.sh after git clone.
-The script sets absolute URLs for all submodules, allowing:
+To update the submodules once you **git clone** this repository:

     git submodule update --init --recursive